2024–present Serbian anti-corruption protests: Spread of the blockading tactic and first concessions

 Campuses in Belgrade blocked by students, left to right: School of Electrical Engineering, Faculty of Law, Faculty of Philosophy, and Faculty of Fine Arts.

 By early December, Serbian students had begun organizing 24-hour blockades at some school campuses.
 By mid-December, more than 50 university campuses (including the three biggest universities of Belgrade, Novi Sad and Niš) and multiple secondary schools had suspended classes due to student protests.

-On 5 December, the Bar Association of Serbia announced that the lawyers will organize a one-day strike on 11 December because of "systematic and long-term interference by the executive branch in the work of the judiciary branch and violation of the principle of separation of powers in a democratic society."
+On 5 December, the Bar Association of Serbia announced that affilated lawyers would organize a one-day strike on 11 December because of "systematic and long-term interference by the executive branch in the work of the judiciary branch and violation of the principle of separation of powers in a democratic society", along with the lack of accountability in the Novi Sad collapse investigations.

-On 6 December, during a 15-minute blockade in downtown Belgrade, a car drove through the crowd, injuring four members of the Belgrade Philharmonic Orchestra who were protesting.
+On 6 December, during a 15-minute blockade in downtown Belgrade, a car rammed into the crowd, injuring four members of the Belgrade Philharmonic Orchestra that were protesting.
 The Orchestra condemned the attack and the driver was arrested.

 On 11 December, students demonstrated at the headquarters of the public television station RTS, for their broadcasting of President Aleksandar Vučić's claims that demonstrators are being funded by Western countries who seek to destabilize Serbia.
-The same day, Vučić made concessions including promising that all prosecutorial documents related to the disaster would be publicized, announced that all currently held protesters were released, and pledged to pardon any protesters if they were convicted at trial.
+The same day, Vučić promised that all prosecutorial documents related to the disaster would be publicized, announced that all protesters held in jail were released, and pledged to pardon any protesters if they were convicted at trial.
 While the concessions marked the first time since Vučić's rise to power in 2012 that any concessions were made to protesters, they did not include the protest's calls for his resignation.

 On 12 December, in Čačak, students of the Faculty of Technical Sciences and the Agronomic Faculty organized a protest, which began with 15 minutes of silence.